ibarabasi/lab-watson-studio-machine-learning/README.md

 ## Flow

 1. The developer creates an IBM Watson Studio Workspace.
-2. IBM Watson Studio depends on an Apache Spark service.
+2. Using an Apache Spark runtime for the Jupyter Notebook Kernel
 3. IBM Watson Studio uses Cloud Object storage to manage your data.
 4. This lab is built around a Jupyter Notebook, this is where the developer will import data, train, and evaluate their model.
 5. Import data on heart failure.
-6. Trained models are deployed into production using IBM's Watson Machine Learning Service.
+6. Trained models are deployed as a web service using IBM's Watson Machine Learning Service.
 7. A Node.js web app is deployed on IBM Cloud calling the predictive model hosted in the Watson Machine Learning Service.
 8. A user visits the web app, enters their information, and the predictive model returns a response.